GMOD/jbrowse-components/website/docs/tutorials/config_gui.md

 In order to display your data, JBrowse 2 needs to know about the reference genome for your organism of interest and needs to have tracks created that reference your data sources.
-This guide will show you how to set those up using the JBrowse 2's graphical configuration editing.
+This guide will show you how to set those up using JBrowse 2's graphical configuration editing.

 :::note